 - Crawford, N.G., C. Hagen, H.F.
 Sahli, E. Stacy, and T. C. Glenn.
 2008.
 Fifteen polymorphic microsatellite loci from Metrosideros polymorpha (Myrtaceae: Myrtales), a model species for ecology and evolution.
 Molecular Ecology Notes 8: 308-310.

 - Sahli, H.F. and J.K.
 Conner.
 2007.
 Visitation, effectiveness, and efficiency of 15 genera of visitors to wild radish, Raphanus raphanistrum (Brassicaceae).
 American Journal of Botany 94: 203-209

 - Sahli, H.F. and J.K.
 Conner.
 2006.
 Characterizing ecological generalization in plant-pollination systems.
 Oecologia 148: 365-372

 - Strauss, S. Y., H. Sahli, and J.K.
 Conner.
 2005.
 Toward a more trait-centered approach to diffuse (co)evolution.
 New Phytologist 165: 81-90.

 - Sahli, H.F. and S. Ware.
 2000.
 Oviposition sites and emergence habitats of 13-year periodical cicadas (Brood XIX) in Eastern Virginia.
 2000.
 Virginia Journal of Science 51: 187-194

-* denotes undergraduate student
+* denotes undergraduate or graduate student